monsterkrampe/crystal/exercises/concept/interest-is-interesting/.meta/design.md

 # Goal

-The goal of this exercise is to teach the student about while loops in crystal.
+The goal of this exercise is to teach the student about while loops in Crystal.

 ## Learning objectives